bradsec/autobrew/README.md

 **Description / Purpose**

-Shell script to automate the installation of MacOS package manager Homebrew (https://brew.sh) and a custom list of terminal and GUI packages/applications.
+Shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using Homebrew (https://brew.sh) package manager.
+Great for new MacOS installations to save time finding and installing individual packages.

 **Usage**

 Clone, edit to the script customise packages etc. and run manually.

+`bash mac-brewski.sh`

-Or use the curl command shown below.
+Alternatively use the curl command shown below:

 **Run direct with curl**